ajs-voices/once-upon-a-dream/scenes/064-my-family-versus-your-family.md

 I nodded, "Yes, sir."
 And I knew we would.

 My father walked to the table and joined the others.
 I watched as he greeted everyone with a bright formal smile.
 He was not relaxed at all.
-Baboo put a hand on his shoulder and I could see the minute jerk to displace his hand before he relaxed into his touch and I relaxed.
+Babbo put a hand on his shoulder and I could see the minute jerk to displace his hand before he relaxed into his touch and I relaxed.
 Maybe lunch would go well after all.

 Zane came into the kitchen, "What's first, and where can I help?"